awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-selection.md

 CentOS 6 and 7 instances use Yum as the package manager\.
 CentOS 8 instances use DNF as the package manager\.
 Both package managers use the concept of an update notice\.
 An update notice is simply a collection of packages that fix specific problems\.

 However, CentOS default repos aren't configured with an update notice\.
 This means that Patch Manager doesn't detect packages on a default CentOS repo\.
-To enable Patch Manager to process packages that aren't contained in an update notice, you must enable the `EnableNonSecurity` flag in the patch baseline rules\.
+To allow Patch Manager to process packages that aren't contained in an update notice, you must turn on the `EnableNonSecurity` flag in the patch baseline rules\.

 **Note**
 CentOS update notices are supported\.
 Repos with update notices can be downloaded after launch\.